-In response to the economic crisis, and ensuing financial needs of individuals that has resulted from the coronavirus pandemic, the Center for Cultural Innovation, a trusted intermediary focused on the economic security of people in the arts, has been the administrator of three relief fund efforts that include the San Francisco Arts & Artists Relief Fund, Relief Fund for L.A.
-County Visual Artists, and the East Bay/Oakland Relief Fund for Individuals in the Arts, and the California Relief Fund for Artists and Cultural Practitioners, Hardly Strictly Music Relief Fund: Bay Area, and the City of San José Coronavirus Relief Fund: Artists, and the Oakland CARES Fund for Artists and Arts Nonprofits.
+In response to the economic crisis, and ensuing financial needs of individuals that has resulted from the coronavirus pandemic, the Center for Cultural Innovation, a trusted intermediary focused on the economic security of people in the arts, has been the administrator of four relief fund efforts that included the San Francisco Arts & Artists Relief Fund, Relief Fund for L.A.
+County Visual Artists, East Bay/Oakland Relief Fund for Individuals in the Arts, and the California Relief Fund for Artists and Cultural Practitioners, Hardly Strictly Music Relief Fund: Bay Area, and the City of San José Coronavirus Relief Fund: Artists, and the Oakland CARES Fund for Artists and Arts Nonprofits.

 San Francisco Arts & Artists Relief Fund